arduino/help-center-content/content/Arduino Cloud/Arduino IoT Cloud/If-you-cant-import-a-template-in-Arduino-Cloud.md

 ## Dealing with library conflicts {#conflict}

-With [Arduino Cloud templates](https://app.arduino.cc/templates) you can quickly create a project for a compatible board (such as the MKR WiFi 1010).
 When importing a template you may experience this error:

 !['We were not able to upload the template sketch' error in Arduino Cloud.
 The file ThingsProperties.h is missing, throwing a 'No such file or directory' error.](img/IoT_Cloud_Template_Import_Error.PNG)